 Millions of people with disabilities have difficulties obtaining transportation.
-People often have trouble traveling from place to place because transit systems are unavailable, inaccessible, or not coordinated.
+People often have trouble traveling from place to place because transit systems are unavailable, inaccessible, too costly, or not coordinated.
 Transportation provides a vital means for people with disabilities to access employment, education, health care, and community life.
 Principles of universal design must be integrated in the development of new transportation devices and projects to ensure greater mobility for people with disabilities.

-- " Increase funding for the Federal Transit Administration programs, including mass transit programs (including paratransit), Section 5310 program for the enhanced mobility of seniors and people with disabilities, and other critical programs; - " Effectively implement the Fixing America's Surface Transportation (FAST) Act provisions impacting people with disabilities; - " Create funding opportunities and support technological solutions for coordinated services across jurisdictional lines; - " Expand mobility management and travel training services
+- " Increase funding for the Federal Transit Administration programs, including mass transit programs (including paratransit), Section 5310 program for the enhanced mobility of seniors and people with disabilities, and other critical programs; - " Effectively implement the Fixing America's Surface Transportation (FAST) Act provisions impacting people with disabilities; - " Create funding opportunities and support technological solutions for coordinated services across jurisdictional lines; - " Expand mobility management and travel training services for individuals with disabilities in order to create more public and private coordinated transportation systems; - " Simplify the coordinated planning process for the programs that serve people with disabilities and create transparency and accountability at the Department of Transportation; - " Ensure that state and local multimodal transportation systems are accessible; - " Promote tax policy that increases access to transportation for people with disabilities; - " Ensure accessibility in and around transit locations and in public rights of way (e.g., sidewalks, street crossings, etc.);

-- for individuals with disabilities in order to create more public and private coordinated transportation systems; - " Simplify the coordinated planning process for the programs that serve people with disabilities and create transparency and accountability at the Department of Transportation; - " Ensure that state and local transportation systems are accessible; - " Promote tax policy that increases access to transportation for people with disabilities; - Ensure accessibility in and around transit locations; - " Promote policies that expand the availability of accessible taxis, ride-sharing vehicles, buses, and other transportation vehicles and systems, particularly for travel in rural and underserved communities and across jurisdictional lines; - " Ensure that autonomous vehicles are accessible to people with disabilities; - " Provide funding to Amtrak to ensure station accessibility and hold Amtrak and other responsible entities accountable for a plan to achieve accessibility; - " Significantly improve air travel accessibility to meet and exceed the ADA standards and provide incentives to the airline industry to comply rapidly; - Ensure that the Transportation Security Administration (TSA) works with disability advocacy groups to improve TSA's policies, procedures, and the provision of reasonable accommodations, regarding airport screening that respect the rights and dignity of people with disabilities and expand training of all airport security personnel to follow those policies and procedures; - " Require new federally supported transportation technologies to meet universal design standards; and - " Work toward interstate reciprocity among state paratransit systems so that people with disabilities can travel nationwide.
+" Promote policies that expand the availability of accessible taxis, ride-sharing vehicles, buses, and other transportation vehicles and systems, to supplement public transit options, particularly travel in rural and underserved communities and across jurisdictional lines;

+- " Ensure that autonomous vehicles are accessible to people with disabilities; - " Oppose Amtrak service cuts, provide funding to ensure station accessibility, and hold Amtrak and other responsible entities accountable for a plan to achieve accessibility; - " Significantly improve air travel accessibility to meet and exceed standards under the Air Carrier Access Act (ACAA) and the Americans with Disabilities Act (ADA), and provide incentives to the airline industry to comply rapidly; - " Ensure that the Transportation Security Administration (TSA) works with disability advocacy groups to improve TSA's reasonable modifications of policies, practices and procedures, regarding airport screening that respect the rights and dignity of people with disabilities and expand training of all airport security personnel to follow those policies and procedures; - " Require new federally supported transportation technologies to meet universal design standards; and - " Fully and effectively implement the ADA and the Department of Transportation ADA regulations, so that people with disabilities can travel nationwide, including the use of ADA paratransit systems, as appropriate.
+Ensure enforcement of the law and applicable regulations and guidance where problems occur.

 IV.
-PARTNERSHIPS

-DEVELOPMENT OF THE NATIONAL POLICY AGENDA
+PARTNERSHIPS DEVELOPMENT OF THE NATIONAL POLICY AGENDA

-The Arc, AAIDD, ANCOR, ASA, NACDD, and UCP each have a rich history of building and participating in coalitions and collaborating with each other and with other organizations in pursuit of national public policy goals.
+The Arc, AAIDD, ANCOR, ASA, ASAN, Easterseals, NACDD, TASH, and UCP each have a rich history of building and participating in coalitions and collaborating with each other and with other organizations in pursuit of national public policy goals.
 Working together, we lead efforts in informing policymakers of the vast unmet needs of our constituents and in mobilizing people with disabilities, their families, and our chapters and affiliates as active players in national public policy.
-All six organizations are leading members of the Consortium for Citizens with Disabilities (CCD).
+Many are leading members of the Consortium for Citizens with Disabilities (CCD).
 CCD is a Washington, DC-based coalition of more than 100 national organizations representing consumers, family members, providers, professionals, and other advocates.
-Because our constituents share the same needs and interests as other people, The Arc, AAIDD, ANCOR, ASA, NACDD, and UCP also participate in non-disability coalitions which help further our policy goals.
+Because our constituents share the same needs and interests as other people, The Arc, AAIDD, ANCOR, ASA, ASAN, Easterseals, NACDD, TASH, and UCP also participate in non-disability coalitions which help further our policy goals.